 Finally, my career has taken me from high-growth early-stage company to giant corporation, to venture capital investor, back to early-stage company, so you may see some posts relevant to that too.
 Usually with a link to either product strategy or company strategy from the VP Product, CTO, Chief Scientist, or Investor perspective.
-These are roles with which I’m most familiar and can speak with most confidence on.
+These are roles with which I’m most familiar and can speak with most confidence.

-I’m determined to keeping this site spam free, and by that I don’t just mean the comments section.
+I’m determined to keep this site spam free, and by that I don’t just mean the comments section.
 You won’t find any company or product endorsements creeping in here, if individual firms are mentioned it’s because they are particularly interesting.
 If some product is mentioned then it is because it is doing something truly novel.
 I suspect most will make an appearance here for the wrong reasons rather than the right ones.
 There will be no linkbait, listbait, clickbait or other rubbish.

 I have no hard and fast rules for posting frequency.
 Like most people, I make twitter and LinkedIn comments more often than I post articles.
 One of the challenges I will have to overcome here is to stick to shorter more frequent updates.

 Some of these notes will be incomplete and more plastic than a typical article you might read elsewhere.
-I intend to use this site in the same way in which I use Evernote or physical notebook, to organise information and ideas I find interesting, with the added capability of being able to share those ideas more easily with you.
+I intend to use this site in the same way in which I use Evernote or physical notebooks, to organise information and ideas I find interesting, with the added capability of being able to share those ideas more easily with you.
 The best ideas and articles may grow and thrive.
-The malformed, the weak, and the ill founded will perish.
+The malformed, the weak, and the ill-founded will perish.
 As a systems person, I’ll probably introduce some classification so you can tell how half-baked any given article is before tearing it to pieces in the comments section.

 The Victory Condition